 In his first season with Ole Miss, the Rebels ended the year ranked No. 21 in the nation and advanced to the second round of the NCAA Championships.
 He helped coach the Rebels to five Top 25 wins and their best SEC finish in four years.
 Ontog helped coach Boxx and Nijssen to All-SEC honors, the NCAA Doubles Championship, the ITA Southern Regional Championship and the consolation title at the ITA National Indoor.

-Ontog came to Ole Miss from Chattanooga, where he spent the past two years as the head girls' coach at Baylor High School.
+Ontog came to Ole Miss from Chattanooga, where he spent two years (2007-08) as the head girls' coach at Baylor High School.

 He was named the 2007 Chattanooga Times-Free Press Best of Preps Girls' Coach of the Year.
 He also was the 2007 Tennessee Coach for the USTA Southern Junior Cup 14-18's as well as the Southern Coach for the USTA Zone Team Championships.

 Prior to his stop at Baylor High School, Ontog was the assistant pro at the Racquet Club of Memphis for three years (2004-07).